thatgirldorian/Tabular-Data-with-HTML-and-CSS/README.md

 # Tabular-Data-with-HTML-and-CSS

 <h3>Function & Description:</h3>
-This is a table I made to explain how to present tabular data on my blog post.I got some Netflix data from Kaggle and really enjoyed using it.
+This is a table I made to explain how to illustrate how to present tabular data on my blog post.
+I got some Netflix data from Kaggle and really enjoyed using it.

 <h3>Technology Used:</h3>